Skip to content

 <swiftlet name="sys$hacontroller" split-brain-instance-action="backup-and-standby"/>

-1. Define a listener with the desired port and optional bindaddress.
+1. On router A, configure a listener under the replication-channel entity with the desired port and bind address.

 <swiftlet name="sys$hacontroller">